afitra/costomDocker-app/README.md

 ### Installation
+    - create and set `.env` file , you can use template on file `.env.example`
     - to create caontainer run ` docker-compose -f file_name.yml up -d `
     - to delete caontainer run ` docker-compose -f file_name.yml down `